Handbook – Support Services for Students

 Gifted and Talented (G/T) Summer Institute for Talent Development

-(Grades 9–12) – The Innovative Pathways high school program provides diploma-bound students entering Grades 9–12 with opportunities to support academic achievement and acceleration.
+(Entering Grade 9, Current Grades 9-12) – The Innovative Pathways high school summer program provides diploma-bound students entering Grades 9–12 with opportunities to support academic achievement and acceleration.
 The program offers high school credit-bearing courses in a variety of content areas and levels.

 STARTALK Chinese Language Summer Camp